 Screening Histories: Post-war European Realism; Screening Histories: The Holocaust and Cinema; Silent Cinema and Modernity; Working with Film

 I am currently working on Post-Industrial Views, a book that analyses the ongoing role of art in the transformation of the Ruhr Valley in Germany.
-Specifically, I focus on artworks that use the material of industry (steel, water, concrete, light, the body) to re-articulate a post-industrial identity for the region, its landscape and its people.
+Specifically, I focus on artworks that use the material of industry (steel, water, concrete, light, the body) to re-articulate a post-industrial identity for the region, its landscape, and its people.
 Within the larger project, I am working on another monograph, Steel: the Material of Art and Industry.
 This analyzes the evolving relationship between steel and visual representation from the turn of the twentieth century to the turn of the twenty-first.
-Within this “century of steel” I focus on four pressure points: the love affair of cinema/photography and steel production as the siblings of industrial modernity; the role and representation of steel within the destruction of two world wars; the ambivalence of steel in minimalist sculpture in postwar America; the post-modernist return to a sculptural use of steel that searches for the humanism of steel.
+Within this “century of steel” I focus on four pressure points: the love affair of cinema/photography and steel production at the turn of the nineteenth into the twentieth centuries; the role and representation of steel within the destruction of two world wars; the ambivalence of steel in minimalist sculpture in postwar America; the post-modernist return to a sculptural use of steel that searches for the humanism of steel.

 In another manuscript-in-process, Cinematic Portrait Painting: (Not) about Gerhard Richter, my long fascination with the painting of Gerhard Richter and my intellectual commitment to cinema come together.
-Here, I explore qualities of Richter’s portraits in the broadest sense of the genre--movement, ephemerality, immateriality, temporal unfolding-- commonly associated with cinema.
-Through these qualities, I demonstrate the portraits infinite performance of simultaneous re-definition and eschewal of traditional notions of portraiture, the identity of the artist, subjects depicted, viewers, spaces of exhibition.
+Here, I explore qualities of Richter’s portraits--in the broadest sense of the genre--movement, ephemerality, immateriality, temporal unfolding, all of which are more commonly associated with cinema.
+Through these qualities, I demonstrate the portraits’ infinite performance of simultaneous re-definition and eschewal of traditional notions of portraiture, the identity of the artist, subjects depicted, viewers, and spaces of exhibition.

 I have also written a novel, At Sea: A Creative History.
 This is an account of a young woman’s journey from Australia to Europe on a Norwegian cargo liner, a story interwoven with a fictional account of one of the first free settlers to South Australia, 150 years prior to the young woman’s journey back to Europe.
 My second novel, Double Lives is a fictional account of Michelangelo and Raphael’s relationship when they were both working in the Vatican.
 My novels extend my interests in questions of identity, exile, memory, migration, and the role of art in everyday life into the creative form.